-The District's net position increased by \$67,000 during 2015, excluding the restatement as described in Note 9 to the financial statements.
-Total revenues increased by \$4,000 during the year and total expenses increased by \$62,000.
+The District's net position increased by \$109,000 during 2016.
+Total revenues increased by \$70,000 during the year and total expenses increased by \$28,000.

 Included in the required supplemental information is a comparison between budgeted and actual revenues and expenditures.
-That statement indicates that we had a net positive variance of approximately \$66,000 when comparing actual activity with amounts budgeted.
+That statement indicates that we had a net positive variance of approximately \$72,000 when comparing actual activity with amounts budgeted.